 Ghana Cocoa Board (COCOBOD) is planting over 1.6 million forest trees in the 2020/2021 cocoa crop year on cocoa farms across the country and also as part of its National Cocoa Rehabilitation Programme.

-The farms undergoing rehabilitation are being replanted with high yielding, early bearing and disease-tolerant hybrid seedlings developed by the Cocoa Research Institute of Ghana (CRIG).
+The farms undergoing rehabilitation are being replanted with high-yielding, early bearing and disease-tolerant hybrid seedlings developed by the Cocoa Research Institute of Ghana (CRIG).

 For the 2020/2021 crop season, the Seed Production Division (SPD) of COCOBOD has produced 92 million seedlings for distribution to farmers across the country for planting.

-The seedlings are to be planted on an estimated 83,636.36 hectares of cocoa farmlands, which include CSSVD treated farms, over-aged and moribund cocoa farms undergoing rehabilitation, filling of vacancies in existing young farms, among others.
+The seedlings are to be planted on an estimated 83,636.36 hectares of cocoa farmlands, which include CSSVD treated farms, over-aged and moribund cocoa farms undergoing rehabilitation, and filling of vacancies in existing young farms, among others.

 It is for this reason, that COCOBOD has made it mandatory for the planting of temporary and permanent shade trees on all farms before the cocoa seedlings are transplanted.